A Procedural Guide for Homeowners, Architects, and Real Estate Agents

 Ordinary repair and maintenance do NOT need preservation review, nor do gutters, downspouts, or storm and screen windows.
 (However, replacement of windows, doors, roofs, or other architectural elements does require review.)
 Painting does NOT require review, unless you have a landmark with unpainted masonry that has never been painted.
 The historic preservation law has NO authority over what you do to the interior of your house, except in the very rare case of a landmarked interior.
 If your project affects only the building interior, you will need the appropriate DC permits, but preservation review will not be necessary.

 Smaller alterations to your property can be reviewed by HPO staff without neighborhood review and without going to HPRB.

 Citywide, over 90% of projects are handled at the staff level at HPO.
 See the The DC Historic Preservation Review Process guide for details, and consult HPO for specifics on your project.
-(Contacts are in the left sidebar.)
+(Contacts are in the right sidebar.)

 Larger projects require review by HPRB and neighborhood groups (ANC3C and ARC).

 What is the process?
 Where do I start?

 1. The first step is always to contact HPO staff.

 Call or email HPO.
 (Contacts are in the right sidebar.)
 Describe your project.
 HPO staff will tell you what level of review your project requires and help with the application process.
 They will work with you on developing your project so it meets historic preservation requirements.